-4.2 Bottom-up
+B. Bottom-up

-Except for a novel progressive training approach to model initialization, which was proposed in [24] and referred to as sequential EM, the first stage EM-based segmentation and clustering process is a conventional AHC approach as described in Section 3.1.
-GMM speaker models contain 4 components but, in an otherwise standard AHC approach, they are initially trained using only a small fraction of the available data before several steps of re-estimation are performed with an increasing amount of data at each step.
+Except for a novel progressive training approach to model initialization, which was proposed in [28] and referred to as sequential EM, the first stage EM-based segmentation and clustering process is a conventional AHC approach as described in Section III-A. GMM speaker models contain 4 components but, in an otherwise standard AHC approach, they are initially trained using only a small fraction of the available data before several steps of re-estimation are performed with an increasing amount of data at each step.
 This process is repeated until all the data are used in the final training cycle.
 New speaker models with 16 components are then estimated and used for the remaining merging steps.
-In our experience progressive training can lead to significant improvements in performance over a conventional AHC system.
-Cluster merging is controlled with the modified Information Change Rate (ICR) criterion [18] and continues until the stopping criterion is met.
-In contrast to the exemplary, state-of-the-art system presented in [24], we find that the $T_s$ stopping criterion gives better results than the Rho criterion as used in [24, 25].
+In our experience progressive training leads to significant improvements in performance over a conventional AHC system.
+Cluster merging is controlled with the modified Information Change Rate (ICR) criterion [21] and continues until the stopping criterion is met.
+In contrast to the exemplary, state-of-the-art system presented in [28], we find that the T_s stopping criterion gives better results than the Rho criterion as used in [28], [29].

 The second, MAP-based re-segmentation stage is common to both bottom-up and top-down approaches.
 The diarization hypothesis from the EM stage is used to train a new model for each speaker through the MAP adaptation of a generic background model which is trained on a large amount of external data.
 Speaker models now contain 128 components and are more complex than for the first EM-based segmentation and clustering stage.
 With the initial coarse segmentation from the EM-stage, the MAP-based adaptation tends to deliver more reliable performance.
 As in the EM stage, several iterations of Viterbi realignment and adaptation are applied to obtain a stable diarization hypothesis.
 Speaker clusters with too few speech data (less than 8 seconds) are removed.
 A final stage of re-segmentation is then applied in exactly the same way but with features that are normalized to have zero mean and unity variance, i.e. cepstral mean and variance normalization.
+We acknowledge that this setup potentially detracts from the independence of the assessment reported here since bottom-up and top-down segmentation and clustering algorithms are arguably used to initialize re-segmentation rather than being used for speaker diarization directly.
+In all of our experiments, however, MAP-based re-segmentation leads to consistent improvements in performance for both systems and as such its application has minimal impact on the comparative aspects of the study and does not alter the conclusions reported here.

-4.3 Top-down
+C. Top-down

-The top-down system is a DHC approach according to the general procedure described in Section 3.2.
-It is based on the evolutive hidden Markov model (E-HMM) that was originally proposed in [26].
-The current system has evolved significantly from the original work and, with significant improvements to speaker modeling, the system was used for LIA-EURECOM's submission to the most recent NIST RT'09 evaluation.
+The top-down system is a DHC approach and is consistent with the general procedure described in Section III-B. It is based on the evolutive hidden Markov model (E-HMM) that was originally proposed in [30].
+The current system has evolved significantly from the original work and, with improvements to speaker modeling, the system was used for LIA-EURECOM's submission to the most recent NIST RT'09 evaluation.
 As is the case for the bottom-up system there are two stages.
 The first generates an initial, coarse diarization hypothesis through an EM stage which is refined through a second MAP stage.
 The latter is identical to that used in the bottom-up system.